BMW /2 motorcycle Bing carb flanges and sticking slides

-In this photo the face is about 35-40% done.
-I would change paper to the 220 grit to save time.
+In this photo, the face is about 35-40% done.
+I would change the paper to 220 grit to save time.

 I would estimate that I took off about .015,” or so.
 It took me only about 6-8 minutes.
-The top is now .375″ thick and the bottom is .395,” but I don’t know the original size.
+The top is now .375″ thick, and the bottom is .395,” but I don’t know the original size.
 We worked on so many of these that we never thought about measuring them.
 We just “knew” how thick they should be.
 An individual owner won’t have any way to judge it, so maybe a measurement will help.

 New information added 19 April 2005.
 A sad story.

-Here is where I found that I just barged ahead and didn’t really examine the carb until I had spent an hour or so with the lapping.
+Here is where I found when I just barged ahead and didn’t examine the carb until I had spent an hour or so with the lapping.
 I “assumed” once more in my life, again to my detriment.
 My experience is from 30-40 years ago.
 The carbs were fairly new and still needed to be lapped.
 It is only reasonable that 30 years later, things could be worse.
 They turned out to be far worse.

 Here you can see what a straight edge revealed.
 Wow, I wasn’t even in the ballpark with my lapping.
 This shot sort of makes it look like it is curved, but that isn’t the case.
 Most of the lapping was on the thin side.
 So I now had a fairly wide wrongly lapped area and a fairly narrow untouched one.
 I had to “feel” for the narrow one and gently lap at it.
-Every couple of strokes I would stop and “feel” the unwanted wide area and go for the narrow area.
+Every couple of strokes, I would stop and “feel” the unwanted wide area and go for the narrow area.
 I needed a way to easily and accurately show my progress in the right direction.
 I tried two permanent magic markers, but the solvent washed it away.
-Then I remembered that the paper is also water proof.
+Then I remembered that the paper is also waterproof.
 I “painted” the flange again and used water.

 The blue area on the right is where I first was lapping the flange.
 Now I have it fairly well lapped down on the thick side.

-I am very surprised to come across such a warped carb body.
+I am surprised to come across such a warped carb body.
 I felt it was important to add this info as quickly as possible.
 Next time you have a carb off, check the throat for being oblong, not round.
 Check the main jet holder too.
 Pay close attention to your lapping.

-R69, R69S and R50S Sport model intake leakage
+R69, R69S, and R50S Sports model intake leakage

 It is very simple to take care of this issue.
 We removed the swollen rubber donuts and replaced them.
-Keep the swollen ones and they will “off gas” and shrink right down to normal.
-I can’t say how long it takes, because we had a box of them and didn’t keep track.
-The “swapping” was a part of our service and we charged nothing extra.
-If you have a Sport model, buy two extras and rotate them as needed.
-As I remember our customers would get several thousand miles on a set.
-Maybe today’s fuel ruins them and they can’t be reused.
+Keep the swollen ones, and they will “off-gas” and shrink right down to normal.
+I can’t say how long it takes because we had a box of them and didn’t keep track.
+The “swapping” was a part of our service, and we charged nothing extra.
+If you have a Sports model, buy two extras and rotate them as needed.
+As I remember, our customers would get several thousand miles on a set.
+Maybe today’s fuel ruins them, and they can’t be reused.
 Maybe today’s donut material is impervious to fuel.

 A sticking slide is usually when hot and seldom when cold.
-The rpm just doesn’t want to drop down easily, or at all.
+The rpm doesn’t want to drop down easily or at all.
 If it is sticking cold, then it is really bad.
 Here is how you test it.
-You can loosen the carb top ring and carefully lift and drop the throttle cable, top and slide, either hot or cold, to see if it is sticking.
+You can loosen the carb top ring and carefully lift and drop the throttle cable, top, and slide, either hot or cold, to see if it is sticking.
 I would carefully inspect the slide and carb body interior.
 Find the galling marks where it has been sticking.
-Usually they are more on the slide than the interior of the carb body.
+Usually, they are more on the slide than the interior of the carb body.
 That only means that the evidence is mostly on the slide, not that the slide is the problem.